Set up an OpenEnergyMonitor system

-At present it's possible to sense: AC Electricity (apparent power, current, voltage, real power, power factor), Temperature, Humidity, Pulses (from pulse output utility meters), Elster IrDA (direct utility meter interface) and Solar PV power diversion.
-We and others are working on extending this list to include moisture, CO2 and other air quality measurements.
+At present, it's possible to sense: AC Electricity (apparent / real power, current, RMS voltage), Temperature, Humidity, Pulses (from pulse output utility meters), Elster IrDA (direct utility meter interface) and PV system power diversion.
+We and others, are working on extending this list to include moisture, CO2 and other air quality measurements.

-This guide the steps to set up a basic system, you will need a base station and at least one sensor node to get it up and running, read through the steps first to work out what hardware you will need for what you want to do.
+This guide lists the steps to set up a basic system.
+You will need a base station and at least one sensor node to get it running.
+Read the entire article to determine what hardware you will need.

-It's best to start by setting up the base-station so that you are ready to receive data from any sensor nodes as they are added.
+It's best to start by setting up the base-station so you'll be ready to receive data from new sensor nodes.

-2) Choose what wireless nodes you would like to connect up:
+2) Choose the wireless nodes you want to use:

 - Or one 3-phase circuit

-- 1x AC Voltage with an AC-AC Voltage adapter for isolation.
+- 1 AC Voltage, with an AC-AC Voltage adapter for isolation.

-Multiple emonTx's can be connected to a single emonBase.
-Each emonTx will need to be given a different wireless node ID.
-If you already own an Arduino you many want to consider using an emonTx Shield.
+If you already own an Arduino, you may want to consider using an emonTx Shield.

-Select the correct guide for the emonTx version that you have:
+Select the guide for the emonTx version you have:

-see part 3 for how to configure emoncms to log, process and display the monitored data.
+See Part 3 for instructions to configure emoncms to log, process and display the monitored data.